Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Pipeline.md

 **Common reasons:**
 - Operation name used short form (e.g. `compress-pdf`) instead of full path (`/api/v1/misc/compress-pdf`)
 - Operation references an endpoint outside the allowed namespaces (only `general`, `misc`, `security`, `convert`, `filter`, `ai/tools` are permitted)
-- A required parameter was omitted (each schema in [Parameter Reference](#parameter-reference) marks the required fields)
+- A required parameter was omitted (check the schema for the underlying endpoint in the [Swagger UI / API reference](#operation--parameter-reference))
 - The pipeline tries to call `/api/v1/pipeline/handleData` recursively

 ---